Youth Curator Camp

 Copy a Fossil

 Museum scientists often make copies of bones and teeth from fossils and recent animals in order to share them with other museums or make displays.
-See how it all works with Dr. Alex Hastings, Assistant Curator of Paleontology!
-Everyone who joins will get to paint and bring home their own fossil cast (an exact copy of the original) to make it look as close the original as they can, or make it any color they want.
+In this special activity, each camper will get the opportunity to paint and bring home their own fossil cast (an exact copy of the original), to make it look as close to the original as they can, or make it any color they want!
 Perfect for the season, there will be teeth casts of reindeer, plus crocodiles and sharks, perfect to bring home for the holidays!